braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting/retention_reports.md

 Some use cases for showing performance by variant:

 - Have some variants or experiments in which the results seem like a wasted effort or have no statistical significance?
 Take another look and see if one or the other had a longer-tail impact.
-- See what retention looks like if you didn’t send a message by digging into the control group’s retention data.
+- See what retention looks like if you didn't send a message by digging into the control group's retention data.

 {% tabs %}
 {% tab Campaign %}